 Do you carry daily?

-Huh, lockers.
-That’s an interesting and useful approach!
-That issue aside, what got you into expanding your collection beyond one rifle and one pistol?
+What got you into expanding your collection beyond one rifle and one pistol?

 What’s your fave rifle and/or fave pistol?

 Until I can get a 40-watt plasma rifle, the AR is the best of breed fighting rifle on Earth and I use the Glock exclusively for all my handguns.

 What worries you most about American culture today?

 Critical thinking skills are disappearing, people aren’t reading enough, they have no rear-view mirror to assess history on their own and no one is aware that the government supremacist Stockholm Syndrome can rob you of your self-ownership unconsciously.